Relativistic hydrodynamics with phase transition: Radius of convergence in high temperatures

-In Fig. \ref{fig: scalar} we show the QNMs of an external scalar field (red lines) with various conformal weights (masses) and hydrodynamic sound modes (green lines) for purely imaginary momenta.
-Note that the radius of convergence of the sound hydro mode is $|q^2|=2$ \cite{Grozdanov:2019uhi}.
-Therefore, we look at the regime $|q^2|\leq2$.
-As we can see there is no coincidence of the modes for $\Delta=(3.5, 4)$ in the selected range of $q^2$.
-However, for smaller $\Delta$'s it happens.
-In particular, for $\Delta=3$ the modes coincide at $q^2=1.485$ which is very close to what we observe in our model \eqref{eq: highT-sound-collision}.
-The small deviation of \eqref{eq: highT-sound-collision} is because of the coupling between the channels even in extremely high temperatures.
+In Fig. \ref{fig: scalar}, we show the QNMs of an external scalar field (red lines) with various conformal weights (masses) and hydrodynamic sound modes (green lines) for purely imaginary momenta.
+Note that the radius of convergence of the sound hydro mode is $\vert q^2\vert=2$ \cite{Grozdanov:2019uhi}.
+Therefore, we look at the regime $\vert q^2\vert\leq2$.
+As we can see, there is no coincidence of the modes for $\Delta=(3.5, 4)$ in the selected range of $q^2$.
+However, for smaller $\Delta$'s, it happens.
+In particular, for $\Delta=3$, the modes coincide at $q^2=1.485$, which is very close to what we observe in our model \eqref{eq: highT-sound-collision}.
+The small deviation of \eqref{eq: highT-sound-collision} is due to the coupling between the channels even in extremely high temperatures.

-Another important key point is that it is easy to show that at a high-temperature regime, the linearized equation for the gravity modes in the sound channel is decoupled from the scalar field perturbation but not vice versa.
-Similar behavior we found in small momenta limit in our earlier studies \cite{Janik:2016btb}.
-The important underlying message of this observation is as follows.
+Another important point is that the linearized equation for the gravity modes in the sound channel is decoupled from the scalar field perturbation at high-temperature regimes, but not vice versa.
+We found similar behavior in the small momenta limit in our earlier studies \cite{Janik:2016btb}.
+The underlying message of this observation is as follows.
 If we want to study the perturbations around a state in the high-temperature regime of a deformed CFT, i.e. $\mathcal{L}=\mathcal{L}_\textrm{CFT}+j^{4-\Delta} O_\Delta$, taking the high-temperature limit and investigating the linearized dynamics do not commute.
 In other words, one must find the linearized equations of the full theory and then take the high-temperature limit.
 What we found is that after these two steps, one still finds a coupling between the perturbations of the sound channel and the scalar channel.